rkumar/rbcurse-tutorial/md/tut0.md

           set_label Label.new @form, {'text' => "Name", 'color'=>'cyan','mnemonic'=> 'N'}
         end

 The above shows some very basic settings of a field.
-There are plenty more which are used in the examples, such as test2.rb.
+There are plenty more which are used in the examples, such as test2.rb (see rbcurse-extras).
 This example shows creating a label along with the field.
 The label is automatically attached to the field, so that the mnemonic key puts focus onto the field.
 A label may be attached later, too.
 Other widgets may not have a set_label, so label_for may be used to attach to them.

 The above has been put together in prog1.rb in which several fields are created in a loop.
 You may traverse using tab and back-tab as well as the mnemonics.
 Not much else you can do since this is the very basic screen.